Luke Aikins: Sky diving

 Aikins has coached United States Navy SEALs and NASCAR's Brian Vickers, and has advised the military on skydiving techniques.
 He is also a safety and training advisor for the United States Parachute Association.
 He is also an aerial photographer and his photos have been published in major magazines and newspapers.
 He has completed more than 18,000 jumps since he started skydiving at age 12.

-In 2012, he helped skydiver Felix Baumgartner jump from a helium balloon in the stratosphere at 120,000 ft.
+In 2012, he helped skydiver Felix Baumgartner jump from a helium balloon in the stratosphere at 120000 ft.
 Aikins also worked on stunts in the film Iron Man 3.

 In 2020, he helped David Blaine with his Ascension stunt.

 July 2016 jump

-On July 30, 2016, Aikins jumped from an aircraft without any parachute or wingsuit at an altitude of 25,000 ft above Simi Valley, California, watched by a live audience.
+On July 30, 2016, Aikins jumped from an aircraft without any parachute or wingsuit at an altitude of 25000 ft above Simi Valley, California, watched by a live audience.
 After about two minutes of free fall he successfully landed in a 100 by 100 ft net just outside of Simi Valley, California.
 Aikins reached a terminal velocity of 120 mph during the fall.
 The net was made from Spectra, a high-density polyethylene cord.
 It had four compressed air cylinders designed to gently slow him down after impact.
 The first skydiver to intentionally jump and land without using a parachute was Gary Connery in 2012 who wore a wingsuit to aid his landing.

-Although several news articles headlines describe Aikins' achievement by focusing on the fact that he jumped and went to freefall without parachute, many others have jumped from aircraft without having a parachute when they departed the plane – they were either handed a parachute by a fellow jumper while in freefall or maneuvered to a container carrying a parachute, with first successes dating back to 1965.
+Although several news articles headlines describe Aikins' achievement by focusing on the fact that he jumped and went to freefall without parachute, many others have jumped from aircraft without having a parachute when they departed the plane—they were either handed a parachute by a fellow jumper while in freefall or maneuvered to a container carrying a parachute, with first successes dating back to 1965.
 Others have jumped out of an aircraft and returned to the same or another aircraft without making use of parachute.

 Red Bull plane-swap stunt crash

 On April 24, 2022, during the highly publicized stunt staged as a Hulu On-Demand special event, he and his cousin Andy Farrington attempted and failed to swap planes mid air, resulting in the total loss of one plane.

-Aikins and Farrington had been denied permission to undertake the stunt by the Federal Aviation Administration, and subsequently had their pilot licenses revoked by the FAA.
+Aikins and Farrington had been denied permission to undertake the stunt by the Federal Aviation Administration (FAA), and subsequently had their pilot licenses revoked by the FAA.